Documentation

 The amount of the target element that needs to be within the viewport boundaries to be considered in view.

-This can be defined as "any", for any of the element, or "all", for all of the element.
+This can be defined as "some", for some of the element, or "all", for all of the element.

-Additionally, it can be defined as a number proportion between 0 and 1 where 0 is "any" and 1 is "all".
+Additionally, it can be defined as a number proportion between 0 and 1 where 0 is "some" and 1 is "all".

 Examples